TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/01_lesson/lesson.md

   ![Snap Custom Block](https://i.ytimg.com/vi/Bbl2fh3igQ4/maxresdefault.jpg)

 * **Function**:  a named sequence of statements.
 You can use functions to perform complex calculations, graphical operations, and various other purposes.
 When you define a function, you specify the name and the sequence of statements.
 Later, you can "**call**" the function by name.
-* In SNAP! functions are blocks
+* In SNAP! functions are blocks.

 #### Function Contract